SirPhoros/CTorrubia-News-Solo_Project-NC/README.md

 The database used was PSQL, and interactions have been carried out using node-postgres.

 > A live version can be accessed here: https://nc-news-soloproject-be.onrender.com/
+>
+> If the data is appearing on one line, it can be hard to read.
+You may find it easier to read by installing a JSON Formatter extension to your browser.
+We recommend [this one](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa?hl=en) for Chrome.
+In Firefox it shouldn't be a problem.

 Written by [Cristóbal G. Torrubia](https://github.com/SirPhoros).
 Latest version 1.0.0 (12 May 2023).